Relativistic Newtonian gravitation: Conclusions

 \section{Conclusions}

 \

-{\it In the present work Einstein's equations have been shown to be unnecessary in the static symmetric case, where all GR results have been obtained via EP from relativistic corrections to Newton's law. }
+{\it In the present work Einstein's equations have been shown to be unnecessary in the static symmetric case, where all GR results have been obtained via EP, Newton's law and local SR.}th The result is the PG metric, which realizes the Einstein program of ``eliminating gravity locally'' through free fall motion.

-The only calculational ingredient has been a variational principle (like the Fermat one for light) using the Euler-Lagrange equations for the infinitesimal invariant non Minkovskian interval, thus providing a simple formulation for what has been considered so far a rather complicated and necessarily formal description of gravitation.
+The calculational ingredient has been the usual variational principle (like the Fermat one for light) applied to the infinitesimal invariant non Minkovskian interval and the associated Euler-Lagrange equations realizing what usually appears as the result of a rather complicated and formal description of gravitation.

 The connection with the Ss GR solution, which is superfluous given the explicit calculations of the present approach (and which had been considered as a necessary endorsement for the Painlev\'{e}-Gullstrand solution) only helps in clarifying the arbitrariness of attaching physical significance to the metric.
-In particular, space-time curvature is perfectly compatible with Newtonian absolute time and Euclidean space.
+In particula, space-time curvature is perfectly compatible with Newtonian absolute time and Euclidean space.

-The treatment of rotating frames, which played a role in the genesis of GR, has been shown to be unrelated to gravitational effects.
-It just leads at each point to a metric of the same form, which nevertheless simply follows from a local coordinate transformation.
+The treatment of rotating frames, which played a role in the genesis of GR, leads, at each point, to a metric of the same form, with the same role of local frames as in the case of gravitational free fall.
+The only difference is here the existence of a global Minkovski frame.

 \

 {\bf Acknowlegments}

 \